Mirantis/k0rdent-enterprise-docs-publish/docs/quickstarts/quickstart-2-azure.md

 ## Create the `ConfigMap` resource-template Object

-Create a YAML with the specification of our resource-template and save it as `azure-cluster-identity-resource-template.yaml`
+Create a YAML with the specification of our resource-template (and the necessary `StorageClass`) and save it as `azure-cluster-identity-resource-template.yaml`

 ```yaml